Her Heart Conference 2026

 We’re thrilled to announce the return of the Her Heart Conference, taking place this year on Monday, 12 October 2026, at the iconic Swissotel Sydney.

-This year’s theme, Improving Women’s Heart Health – A Fairer, Inclusive, and Accessible System, brings together national and international leaders to spotlight the latest research, strategies, and innovations shaping the future of women’s cardiovascular care.
+This year’s theme, Improving Women’s Heart Health – A Fairer, Inclusive, and Accessible System, brings together leading experts, advocates, policymakers and women with lived experience to explore the changes needed to improve cardiovascular outcomes for all women.

 Who we are